UVCB Substances

 EU ECHA Testing Proposal For Fatty Acids, Tall-Oil, Reaction Products With Formaldehyde And (Z)-N-9-Octadecenyl-1,3-Propanediamine

-ECHA has initiated a public consultation on a REACH testing proposal for a fatty acid derivative (EC 272-789-1) to address developmental toxicity data gaps.
-Impacted manufacturers and downstream users should submit existing data by May 8, 2026, to avoid mandatory vertebrate testing and prepare for potential hazard reclassification.
+ECHA has launched a consultation on a REACH testing proposal for a fatty acid derivative to address developmental toxicity data gaps by May 2026.
+Stakeholders should submit existing data to mitigate the risk of mandatory animal testing and prepare for potential hazard reclassifications affecting downstream applications.

 echa.europa.euEuropean UnionEuropean Union